RobCrawford527/PairwiseChiSquared/README.md

 `chisq.test()`, which selects pairs of samples for testing in turn and reports the results in a table that matches the one from `chi_squared()`.
-Once all of the tests have been performed, the results can be corrected for multiple testing using either the Bonferroni (default) or BH method.
+Once all of the tests have been performed, the results can be corrected for multiple testing using either the Bonferroni or BH method.

 `pairwise_chi_squared()` takes the same two parameters as `chi_squared()`: `data` and `alpha`.
 It takes an additional two